muyeed15/iras_scheduler/README.md

 Note - 1 : It is totally a free and open-source program, I do not collect any kind of data through it.
 Your data is locally stored on your machine.

-Note - 2 : This program was designed to work with windows operating system machines.
+Note - 2 : This program was designed to work with Microsoft Windows.

 User Friendly Interface: